 David Salisbury

-The HKTS Committee will be formally elected at the innaugral AGM later this year.
-The current acting committee includes:
+The HKTS Committee was formally elected at the innaugral AGM in December 2024.
+The current committee includes:

 28 October 1999: First meeting